SatIR: Scalable High-Recall Constraint-Satisfaction-Based Information Retrieval for Clinical Trials Matching: Evaluation Methodology

 \textbf{Metrics.} \name{} returns all satisfying trial--patient pairs, whereas TrialGPT-style baselines return ranked lists.
 For fairness, we truncate each baseline, for each patient, to the same average number of trials retrieved by \name{} under the same objective.

 We evaluate the number of \emph{relevant-and-eligible} trials retrieved using three metrics: (1) average retrieved per patient, (2) micro recall over the union of relevant-and-eligible trials found by any method, and (3) patient-level outcomes: which method retrieves more such trials (\emph{Utility winner}) and whether the patient receives at least one (\emph{Patients served}).
-These metrics are computed by an LLM judge (ran with GPT-5) under three retrieval objectives, with clinician validation.
+These metrics are computed by a GPT-5-based LLM judge under three retrieval objectives, with clinician validation.
 For patient-level outcomes, we compare \name{} only against the strongest fixed TrialGPT baseline, the GPT-5 variant.

 \textbf{Validation of the LLM Judge.} Two clinicians independently reviewed a balanced sample of 27 LLM-judge decisions spanning objectives and outcomes.
 Clinician A accepted 25, marked 1 uncertain, and rejected 1; Clinician B accepted 24, marked 1 uncertain, and rejected 2.
 Of the four unique disputes, three were clinically ambiguous and one was a clear error agreed upon by both clinicians.
 Agreement was strong (Gwet's AC1 = 0.82~\citep{gwet2008computing}); we report AC1 rather than Cohen's $\kappa$ because the labels were highly imbalanced toward acceptance~\citep{cohen1960coefficient}.
 Details are in Appendix~\ref{app:clinician_annotation} and Appendix~\ref{app:clinician_review_table}.